 Over/under betting is particularly popular in baseball and MLB, especially in matchups featuring big wagering lines (such as + or – 7.5 runs).
 The presence of such lines means that sportsbooks are expecting high-scoring games.
 This favors betting underdogs and may help to create value in match wagering.

 Underdog betting can be particularly fruitful during April when sportsbooks are still calibrating their odds and gauging the form of competing sides.
-Interestingly, the last ten years of MLB action have seen underdogs go 1,487 – 1,866, and while this equates to a win percentage of just 44.43%, you can improve this further by targeting potentially high-scoring games.
+Interestingly, the last ten years of MLB action have seen underdogs go 1,487 – 1,866, and while this equates to a win percentage of just 44.43%, you can improve this further by targeting potentially high-scoring games on new sportsbooks, which tend to have great incentives if setting up a new account.

 You can also apply the D’Alembert System when betting on underdogs in the MLB.
 This enables you to progress your stake and maximize the value of underdog wins.